↓ Skip to Main Content

 Jesus Year: What Does It Mean for Christ to Live in Your Heart?

 Asking Jesus into your heart is a dead horse of a phrase that’s been beaten by, I don’t know how many clichés.
-It’s one of the dearest and perhaps most important ideas to have cemented itself into the vocabulary of evangelical Christianese. …
+It’s one of the dearest and perhaps most important ideas to have cemented itself into …

 Jesus Year: What Does It Mean for Christ to Live in Your Heart?
-Read more »
+Read this post »

 Jesus Year: Resurrection